kevoreilly/CAPEv2/docs/book/src/installation/host/routing.rst

     # for existing names and IDs).
     rt_table = tun0

-.. note:: It is required to register each VPN network interface with iproute2
+.. note:: It is required to register each VPN network interface with netplan
-    as described in the :ref:`routing_iproute2` section.
+    as described in the :ref:`routing_netplan` section.

 Quick and dirty example of iproute2 configuration for VPN::